D. Gregory MacIsaac

 |Office:||2A40 Paterson Hall. |

 In the Bachelor of Humanities, Professor MacIsaac’s main duty is HUMS 2000, the second-year Core-Humanities Seminar, Reason and Revelation.
 This is an intensive course on Ancient and Medieval Philosophy, covering authors from Plato to Dante.
-Professor MacIsaac has also taught HUMS 3205, Platonism and Idealism, and a number of fourth-year Research Seminars on topics such as Plato, Aristotle, Plotinus, Eriugena, Hegel, and Heidegger.
-Prof. MacIsaac currently teaches HUMS 1200, Humanities and Classical Civilization, the required first-year Humanities writing course, and co-ordinates HUMS 1500, Five Books that Changed the World, a Great-Books course for non-Humanities students.
+Professor MacIsaac also teaches HUMS 3500, Ancient and Medieval Intellectual History, whose topic is often the dialogues of Plato.
+He has also taught a number of fourth-year Research Seminars on topics such as Plato, Aristotle, Plotinus, Eriugena, Hegel, and Heidegger.
+Prof. MacIsaac currently teaches HUMS 1200, Humanities and Classical Civilization, the required first-year Humanities writing course.

 Prof. MacIsaac is an award-winning teacher.
 At Carleton he has won:

 - Provost’s Teaching Fellowship

 - Teaching With Technology Award

 - Faculty of Arts and Social Sciences Teaching Award

 - Neoplatonism, especially Proclus and Neoplatonic epistemology

 - Plato and the history of Platonism